bigjosh/Voyant-test-board/README.md

 #### IO target tags

 ```
+  // key in the map is the `target` char that the API uses to specify which IO target.
   // The tags are arbitrary (but meant to hopefully be mnemonic)
   // The pin refers to the Teensy pin number.
   // io_target( uint8_t pin )

   // The comment is the label on the pin on the M50 connector

   {'N', Io_target( 24 ) },    // ENABLE_-2V0_BIAS